johnsoga/macOS-Cybersecurity-Handbook/README.md

 ## Installing macOS

 By default Apple devices come with macOS already pre-installed on them.
 Depending on your [security posture](#security-posture) it maybe acceptable to use the machine as is with this default setup and simply go through the intial configuration.
-Otherwise, it may make more sense to overwrite this install with a brand new installation of the operatiny system.
+Otherwise, it may make more sense to overwrite this install with a brand new installation of the operating system.
 This section will cover these different scenarios